zazortik/azure-xplat-cli/README.md

     -dp, --docker-port [port]              Port to use for docker [4243] -dc, --docker-cert-dir [dir]           Directory containing docker certs [.docker/]

 After the VM is created.
 It can be used as a Docker host with the `-H` option or `DOCKER_HOST` environment variable.

     docker --tls -H tcp://<my-host>.cloudapp.net:4243 run

+Note: To run docker commands on windows make sure ssl agent is installed.

 ## Running Tests

 See [this page for instructions](https://github.com/Azure/azure-sdk-tools-xplat/wiki/Running-Tests) that describe how to run the test suite.